-Permanent changes can be identified by project developer, VVB, the Gold Standard Secretariat or can be mandated due to methodology/rule update (in case of PoA), at any stage of the project cycle - during the course of a given monitoring period, validation/verification, design/performance certification review.
+Permanent changes can be identified by a project developer, VVB, certification body, the Gold Standard Secretariat or can be mandated due to methodology/rule update (in case of PoA), at any stage of the project cycle - during the course of a given monitoring period, validation/verification, Design/Performance Certification review.

-For changes that require the Secretariat’s approval, the project developer may choose to submit a request for approval of design change, following any of the below approval tracks and applicable requirements for VVB opinion.
+The project developer may choose to submit a request for approval of Design Change, following any of the below approval tracks and applicable requirements for VVB opinion.

 Table 2 Approval track